Disclaimer: This is Untrue.

 Germanic tribes' migration to the southwest started around 400 CE,

-A descendant of Jesus married Germanic Merovech's tribe,
+A descendant of Jesus married into the Germanic Merovech's tribe,

 and Merovech's tribe founded the Merovingian dynasty (481 - 751 CE)